abrandec/pam-template/README.md

 ```
 > **Warning**
 >
-> project names must contain a '-' inbetween two charaters from the English alphabet.
+> Project names must contain a '-' inbetween two charaters from the English alphabet.
 All other chars are prohibited.

 ## Installing pam module
 go to the pam project's directory and run: